- - -i

 • Turkish banking system still carries a significant amount of potential for further growth, improvement and investment despite a solid track record of growth in recent years.

-• As of 2023, Loans/GDP and Deposit/GDP ratios stand at 44% and 57%, respectively.
+• As of third quarter of 2024, Loans/GDP and Deposit/GDP ratios stand at 38% and 45%, respectively.

 • As of 2021, percentage of adults without a bank account is 26% in Turkey** (vs. 1% in Eurozone), leaving room for further growth in banking sector.